mortizm1988/PhD_accounting_governance/README.md

-# How financial accounting information is used to detect and aliviate governance conflicts?
+# How is financial accounting information used to detect and mitigate governance conflicts?

 We will review different streams of literature on the role of financial accounting information in corporate governance.